hellerve/carp-talks/e12n-2018/README.md

-# Enthusiasticon 2018
+# EnthusiastiCon 2018

-I’ve given a talk on Carp at Enthusiasticon 2018.
+I’ve given a talk on Carp at EnthusiastiCon 2018.
 You can look at [the proposal](https://github.com/hellerve/e12n-proposal) or the [slides](https://github.com/hellerve/carp-intro).